 GPY 100 Physical Geography.
 Explores the spatial patterns between landforms, natural systems of flora and fauna, and climate.
 Designed to increase awareness of the physical environment, its landscape, controls, and processes, and the interrelationships of natural phenomena.
 Three credits.
 Offered every semester.

 GPY 200 Computer Cartography.
 Cartography is a major tool that geographers and others use to represent the world.
 This hands-on course provides an introduction to the art and science of cartography and computers.
 Students will acquire skills in up-to-date computer cartography and computer graphics design.
 Three credits.
 Offered every semester.
 Fulfills Mathematical Science Foundation.

 GPY 220 Cultural Geography.
 The distinctive spatial patterns of culture around the world will be investigated.
 Examines the distributions of population language, religion, race, agriculture, industry, urbanization, and development and how these distributions change over time.
 Three credits.
 Offered every semester.
-Fulfills Social Sciences Foundation.
+Fulfills Social and Behavioral Sciences Foundation.

 GPY 300 Research Methods.
 A survey of the principal methods of conducting research in Geography and Planning, focused on the logic and theory of research, formulation and testing of hypotheses, research design, measurement, data collection and analysis, classical and spatial statistics, the presentation of results, and ethical issues involved in research involving people.
 Offered winter semester.
 Prerequisite: STA 215.

 GPY 307 Introduction to Computer Mapping/Geographic Information Systems.
 Basic hands on approach to computer mapping and geographic information systems Class work focuses on natural and social science examples of mapping and geographic information systems.
 Prerequisite: Sophomore standing or permission of instructor.
 Three credits.
 Offered fall and winter semester.